angjelonuho/Short_Url_Service/README.md

 Setup connection
 * `Go to \Short_Url_Service\server\settings.json`
-  * `These are the connectin settings leave everything as it is.
+  * `These are the connection settings leave everything as it is.
 If you wish to change them 3 files will be affected:`
   * `\Short_Url_Service\server\settings.json`
   * `\Short_Url_Service\server\app.js`
   * Client side: `\Short_Url_Service\client\short_url\src\services\Api.js`